Panola County, Texas

 Panola County is a county located in the U.S. state of Texas.
-As of the 2020 census, its population was 22,491.
-The county seat is Carthage.
+As of the 2020 census, its population was 22,491, with its county seat in Carthage.
 Located in East Texas and originally developed for cotton plantations, the county's name is derived from a Choctaw word for cotton.

 Until 2013, Panola County was one of about 30 entirely dry counties in Texas: the sale of alcohol was restricted or prohibited.

 History

-Jonathon Anderson, a migrant from the United States and founder of Panola County, donated about 500 acres of land in the 1800s to get the county started.
+Jonathon Anderson, a migrant from the United States and founder of Panola County, donated nearly 100 acres of land in the 1800s to get the county started.
 Panola County was formed in 1846 from sections of Harrison and Shelby counties.
 Developed for cotton plantations, it was named after a Choctaw/Chickasaw word for cotton.
 In the antebellum years, planters used enslaved African Americans as workers on their large plantations.
 After the Civil War, freedmen worked largely as tenant farmers and sharecroppers in this area.